-We researched the lacrosse glove market to find the options that best balance these factors by weighing consumer reviews, manufacturing specs, cost, brand precedent, and more.
+Like all lacrosse equipment, we researched the lacrosse glove market to find the options that best balance these factors by weighing consumer reviews, manufacturing specs, cost, brand precedent, and more.

 Note: If you are looking specifically for goalie gloves, check out our guide to the best goalie lacrosse gloves.

-1) STX Surgeon RZR
+1) STX Surgeon RZR Glove

 STX comes in hot at #1 with the Surgeon RZR glove—the newest addition to the glove repertoire of one of the leading lacrosse companies.